CLAT Syllabus 2026: Subjects-wise Syllabus PDF, Important Topics

 Class 12 or equivalent

-The CLAT syllabus 2025 is a lengthy one.
+The CLAT syllabus 2026 is considered a lengthy one.
 The CLAT question papers often require students to read around 20,000 words across passages and answer the questions within 120 minutes.
 The Common Law Admission Test (CLAT) is conducted by the Consortium of NLUs for 5-year LLB and LLM admissions.
-A total of 120 multiple-choice type questions will be asked in CLAT 2025, each carrying one mark.
+A total of 120 multiple-choice type questions will be asked in CLAT 2026, each carrying one mark.
 Candidates will have 2 hours to answer the questions.
-A total of 24 national law universities (NLUs) accept CLAT scores for their law admissions.
-This article provides complete details of CLAT syllabus 2025, along with subject-wise topics, recommended books, and previous year analysis for each section.
+The CLAT participating institutes include 24 national law universities (NLUs), 1 private university, and 60+ affiliated colleges that accept CLAT scores for their law admissions

-There are five sections in the CLAT exam 2025.
+There are five sections in the CLAT 2026 exam syllabus.
 Each section contains comprehension passages followed by a series of multiple-choice questions.
 Candidates are required to answer the CLAT questions after reading the passages.
 The subject-wise distribution of questions and marks is given below.

 Subject nameNumber of questionsMarks